JeffinsonDarmawan/tp/docs/UserGuide.md

 ```
 ### View detailed info of a flower: info

-Get detailed info (colour, meaning etc) about a specific flower in the database
+Get detailed info (colour, meaning, etc.) about a specific flower in the database

 Format: `info <flowerName>`